MightyPirates/OpenComputers/README.md

 ========
 Java
 ----
 You'll need a Forge development environment set up with support for Scala.
-There are no dependencies other than the bundled APIs and libs.
+There are no dependencies other than the bundled APIs.

 Natives
 -------